 5. Take an Extra Bag for Litter

 You're likely familiar with the principles of Leave No Trace, especially those concerning waste disposal and planning.
 Like many other outdoorspeople who've hiked and camped for years, you know to bring a bag with you to collect your trash, enjoying an area while having a minimal impact.

 Even with these measures, you can make an extra effort and clean up trash you find along your trail.
 You'll feel better knowing you're contributing to environmental preservation.
 On your next excursion, bring one more bag than you think you'll need.

-Everyone Can Do Their Part
+Remember: Everyone Can Do Their Part